artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 ### 1a.
 Install it the Simple way

+This extension can be installed directly from within the CiviCRM user interface.
+See the user manual for details: [Installing extensions](https://docs.civicrm.org/user/en/latest/introduction/extensions/#installing-extensions).

-Visit the [Releases page](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/releases) and download the code from there.
-Unzip it in your extensions directory, then follow instructions for [step 2 below](#createpp).
+Alternatively, visit the [Releases page](https://github.com/artfulrobot/uk.artfulrobot.civicrm.gocardless/releases) and download the code from there.
+Unzip it in your extensions directory and install in the CiviCRM Extensions screen in the usual way.

+After you have installed it follow instructions from [step 2 below](#createpp).

 ### 1b.
 Install it the Difficult way (developers)